 - The plover feeds by rapidly running, picking up food, or foraging at the surf line or beach.

 - Their preferred food source are marine worms, small crustaceans, and insects.

-- In the Powel et al. 2002 study, it was noted that the plovers nest much more frequently in Northern California compared to that in Southern California
+- In the Powel et al. 2002 study, it was noted that the plovers nest much more frequently in Northern California compared to Southern California

 - On the West Coast, the Western snowy plovers can have up to two broods per mating season.